wheelerjoshua/spotify_classification_project/README.md

 ### Acquire
 Acquisition is performed using credentials acquired from Spotify's developer platform and spotipy's modules to make acquisition easier.
 Data is pulled from a user's top artists of all timeframes, then the artist's discography is acquired and stored in a dataframe.
 The song ID is used to read Spotify's track features and used to create a dataframe containing all song information.

-### Prepartion
+### Prepare
-Upon acquisition, it appears the only further preparation is simplifying the genre data.
+Upon acquisition, there are numerous duplicates in the data.
+These are dropped and the genres column is extracted and simplified.

 ### Wrangle
 Compile acquire and prepare modules and include a split function